Performance-enhancing substance: Actoprotectors

 Actoprotectors or synthetic adaptogens are compounds that enhance an organism's resilience to physical stress without increasing heat output.
 Actoprotectors are distinct from other doping compounds in that they increase physical and psychological resilience via non-exhaustive action.
 Actoprotectors such as bemethyl and bromantane have been used to prepare athletes and enhance performance in Olympic competition.
-However, only bromatane has been placed on the World Anti-Doping Agency's banned list.
+However, only bromantane has been placed on the World Anti-Doping Agency's banned list.

 Nootropics

-Nootropics, or "cognition enhancers", benefit overall cognition by improving memory (e.g., increasing working memory capacity or updating) or other aspects of cognitive control (e.g., inhibitory control, attentional control, attention span, etc.).
+Nootropics, or "cognition enhancers", are substances that are claimed to benefit overall cognition by improving memory (e.g., increasing working memory capacity or updating) or other aspects of cognitive control (e.g., inhibitory control, attentional control, attention span, etc.).

 CNS agents

+Central nervous system agents are medicines that affect the central nervous system (CNS).

 Painkillers

 Allows performance beyond the usual pain threshold.
 Some painkillers raise blood pressure, increasing oxygen supply to muscle cells.
-Painkillers used by athletes range from common over-the-counter medicines such as NSAIDs (such as ibuprofen) to powerful prescription narcotics.
+Painkillers used by athletes range from common over-the-counter medicines which include NSAIDs (ibuprofen) that are powerful prescription narcotics.

 Sedatives and anxiolytics

 Sedatives and anxiolytics are used in sports like archery which require steady hands and accurate aim, and also to overcome excessive nervousness or discomfort for more dangerous sports.
 Diazepam, nicotine, and propranolol are common examples.
 Ethanol, the most commonly used substance by athletes, can be used for cardiovascular improvements though has significant detrimental effects.
-Ethanol is banned by WADA during performance for all sports and at all times for athletes performing in aeronautics, archery, automobile, karate, motorcycling and powerboating.
+Ethanol was formerly banned by WADA during performance for athletes performing in aeronautics, archery, automobile, karate, motorcycling and powerboating, but was taken off the ban list in 2017.
 It is detected by breath or blood testing.
-Cannibis is banned at all times for an athelete by WADA, though performance-enhancing effects have yet to be studied.
-Cannibis and nicotine are detected through urine analysis.
+Cannabis is banned at all times for an athlete by WADA, though performance-enhancing effects have yet to be studied.
+Cannabis and nicotine are detected through urine analysis.